Eri Matsui: Information

 Eri Matsui's 2000 collection featured many designs created using the Mathematica software program.
 In the spring of 2006 she made news by designing a wedding dress intended to look good in zero-g and sponsored a design competition for clothing to be worn under such conditions, the Hyper Space Couture Design Contest.

 History

 Eri Matsui was born in 1952 in Aichi Prefecture.
-When she was in high school, she studied fine arts and design.
-When she was in high school, she continued those studied and also took part in graphic design.
-Matsui began designing her clothing in Chicago once her husband was transferred there.
-She attended William Rainey Harper College and this is where she found her interest in Fashion Design.
-Then she spent six years in Chicago working and designing.
-After spending six years in Chicago, she returned to Japan where she started her company.
-Matsui had studios in Japan, Tokyo, and Paris.
-Her designs and clothing started to show up in Tokyo Collection in the mid-1990s and has remained constant there.
+She studied fine arts and design.
+After, she continued those studies and also took part in graphic design.
+Matsui began designing her clothing in Chicago after her husband was transferred there.
+She attended William Rainey Harper College where she found her interest in fashion design.
+She spent six years in Chicago, working and designing clothes.
+After, she returned to Japan where she started her own company.
+Matsui had studios in Tokyo, and Paris.
+Her designs and clothing showed up in Tokyo Collection in the mid-1990s and has remained a constant there.